yasirsavanur/cashflow_analysis/README.md

 ## Final Thoughts

-This model doesn’t just spit out numbers—it tells a story.
+This model doesn’t just tell numbers...
+It tells a story.
 One where Megawidget International needs to:
 - Rethink its finance plan if it wants to stay profitable
 - Be cautious with discount strategies
 - Seriously consider that delivery deal